 Wales was the first Lady Tiger in 27 years to achieve All-America status when she earned fourth place at the NCAA Championships in 2015 where she threw 178-0 in her first national final.
 During a sophomore season in which she set a previous personal best of 179-11, Wales also became just the fourth Lady Tiger to be crowned the SEC Champion in her specialty.

 There is no doubt Wales will be counted on to help fuel the Lady Tiger’s title challenge at the SEC and NCAA meets when the calendar rolls into the outdoor season as one of the NCAA’s best returning in 2017.

 Wales has certainly taken the reigns of Yush’s group in the wake of the 2015 season that closed the book on two record-setting careers by All-Americans Tori Bliss and Rodney Brown.

-Bliss ended her historic career last spring as an SEC Champion and All-American herself, claiming the SEC Indoor title and scoring for the Lady Tigers in the shot put at the NCAA Championships during both the indoor and outdoor seasons.
+Bliss ended her historic career as an SEC Champion and All-American herself, claiming the SEC Indoor title and scoring for the Lady Tigers in the shot put at the NCAA Championships during both the indoor and outdoor seasons.